My antique Java toy.

 Click the top to spin it.

-Michael R. McVaugh Distinguished Professor of Dramatic Art and Senior Associate Dean for Undergraduate Education, College of Arts and Sciences, at the University of North Carolina at Chapel Hill.
+Michael R. McVaugh Distinguished Professor of Dramatic Art, College of Arts and Sciences, University of North Carolina at Chapel Hill.

-Costume design and costume history, based in Western and non-Western traditions, form the basis of my teaching, with an occasional first-year seminar added to the mix.
+Costume design and costume history, based in Western and non-Western traditions, form the basis of my teaching, with a first-year seminar occasionally added to the mix.
 I write about theatrical designers with books including Costume Design on Broadway (1987) and Broadway Design Roster (2003), the catalog for the United States entry in the 2007 Prague Quadrennial, Design USA (2007) with Jody Blake, and The Designs of Willa Kim (2005).
-More recently, I edited and contributed an essay about Raoul Pene du Bois to Late and Great: American Designers from 1960-2010, published in 2010 as part of USITT's 50th Anniversary celebration.
+I edited Late and Great: American Designers from 1960-2010 (and contributed an essay about Raoul Pene du Bois), published in 2010 as part of USITT's 50th Anniversary celebration.

 Department Office: 213 Center for Dramatic Art, CB# 3230, Chapel Hill, NC 27599-3230